-BestPractices:A numberofmunicipalities in southernOntario andelsewhereinNorthAmericahavedevelopedcomprehensivetreepreservationandplantingspecifications,standards,and guidelines to help ensure consistent application of best urban forestry practices (e.g., City of Barrie; City of Markham; City of London; City of Toronto; City of Palo Alto, California).
+Practices: Α number Best of municipalities in southern Ontario and elsewhere in North America have developed comprehensive tree preservation and planting specifications, standards. and guidelines to help ensure consistent application of best urban forestry practices (e.g., City of Barrie; City of Markham; City of London; City of Toronto; City of Palo Alto, California).
 These documents include a wide range of best practices for tree establishment, ranging from most effective tree protection techniques to minimum soil volume requirements and tree replacement ratios.